Do you remember? The feeling after your first real wave. Surfing really gives you a kick.

 - Complete DIY Board Build Manual with illustrated instructions

-DIY WOOD SURFBOARD KIT
+DIY WOODEN SURFBOARD KIT

-Shipping costs are added at checkout.
+Shipping costs will be calculated at checkout.

 This DIY method for building your hollow wood surfboard is a combination of constructing a model airplane and building a canoe.
 There are many different ways and styles to building hollow surfboards.
 The process outlined in this DIY kit and the manual included ensures the surfboard skin is uniformly thick around the entire board thereby maximizing balance and responsiveness when surf riding.